What are SQL Server startup parameters?

 The Startup Parameters tab has three parameters by default.

-- Location of master database data file (-d)
+- Location of the master database data file (-d)

-- Location of master database log file path (-l)
+- Location of the master database log file path (-l)

-How can I add trace Flags at parameters?
+How can I add trace flags as parameters?

 To enable a trace flag and ensure the trace flag stays enabled through restarts, use a -T and the trace flag number (no spaces) as the sample below.